Foster care and modern day orphans

 After all, nowhere in the Bible will you get the notion that the Christian life will be trouble-free.
 That’s not what Christ promised us.
 But he did promise that he would be with us in the midst of everything.
 He modeled to us an agape love, a selfless love.
 Adoptive parents learn to live out this type of love as they care for their children.

 John and I like to encourage folks who are feeling that urge, that gentle pushing of the Lord’s hand at their back, to get involved with foster care or adoption.
 Don’t be afraid to go for it.
 Maybe your first step is to attend one of our Wait No More events.
-If you live in Tennessee, we invite you to join us on February 22 in Brentwood.

 There could be a child out there who needs you desperately.
 You could be the one to make a difference in his or her life.
 God may have a new adventure in store for your family.